jamie33smith7544/mapping-game-app/README.md

 A game where the goal is to make it from the left starting point, the the right end point in 450 moves and 200 health.
 A player uses the arrow keys to move and make a path to the other side.
 The spaces are blank, speeders, lava, and mud.
 Each space has its own effects to moves and health of a player

+This application uses a react framework and typescript.
+Vite was used for project configuration.

 ## Prerequisites
 This application uses the React framework
 Ensure the following is installed on the machine: